amaranth-unm/amaranth-unm.github.io/projects/capitals/index.md

 subtitle:
 author: Jonathan Seyfried
 date: 2025-06-19
+header-image: /assets/images/site/capitals.png
 ---

 # Tactile Architecture
 This use case explores the use of 3D printing to help create deeper understanding of medieval architectural styles.

 ## Project Summary
 Printing a series of objects increases the pedagogical value of 3D objects because students can directly compare their physicality.
 While 2D images might very well convey most of the information described below, the experience of connecting to multiple 3D objects will likely make a substantial difference in students' retention of that information.

-We selected five 3D files of medieval capitals from a repository called [Scan the World](https://www.myminifactory.com/scantheworld/about) and printed them in a variety of colors.
+We selected five 3D files of medieval capitals from a repository called [Scan the World](https://www.myminifactory.com/scantheworld/about) and printed them in a variety of filaments / colors.
 Although the detail of the scans sometimes limited the sharpness of the print quality, the capitals successfully convey key differences between Romanesque and Gothic architectural features.
-We created a large poster to demonstrate the potential for contextualizing 3D printed objects in a display.
+We created a large poster to demonstrate the potential for contextualizing 3D printed objects---come to the studio to check it out!
+We hope that this sparks ideas for the pedagogical potential of additional series of 3D objects to demonstrate themes from other historical contexts.

 ## Pedagogical Goals

-The central learning outcome desired for this project was to help students retain a long-term understanding of Romanesque and Gothic architectural styles.
+We were wondering if we could help students retain a long-term understanding of Romanesque and Gothic architectural styles.
 The table below summarizes the main differences of these two styles, ones that largely dominate the architecture in western Europe during the Middle Ages.

 <div class="table-responsive">
   <table class="table table-bordered">